What Is a Finca and Why Are International Buyers Purchasing Colombian Country Estates?

 We've helped 200+ international buyers purchase fincas in Guatapé.
 From virtual tours to closing, we handle every step.
 No surprises, no delays.

-Renovation Guide: Turning a Rustic Finca into a Luxury Rental
+How Much Does It Cost to Renovate a Finca into a Luxury Rental Property?

 Basic Upgrade ($15K–$40K): Livable Comfort